 - Design & Strategy – worked with teams to guide and foster collaborative leadership.
 Lead them through the process to guide them towards solutions that best answered the needs of the clients and users.

-- New Development – worked with each team to oversee and coach development of ideas, strategies, and prototype solutions.
+- New Development – worked with each team to oversee and coach the development of ideas, strategies, and prototype solutions.

 - User Research